By ·Updated July 2026

 Best Independent Coffee Roasters in Broken Arrow, Oklahoma (2026)

-Broken Arrow has 5 active independent coffee roasters as of May 2026: Kirchen Häus Coffee, Lioness Coffee Roaster, Red State Coffee, Saje Creek Coffee Co, and Turkey Mountain Coffee.
+Broken Arrow has 6 active independent coffee roasters as of July 2026: Kirchen Häus Coffee, Lioness Coffee Roaster, Red State Coffee, Saje Creek Coffee Co, Turkey Mountain Coffee, and Rise Grind & Ride / Wanderlust Roastery.
 For a Tulsa suburb of around 120,000 people, that's an unusual count.
 Most US towns of comparable size hold one or two roasting operations, often a single cafe-and-roastery on a downtown block.
-Broken Arrow holds five — all operator-led, all roasting their own beans, all serving a southern-Tulsa-metro customer base that quietly built the market out from under the city's central scene.
+Broken Arrow holds six — all operator-led, all roasting their own beans, all serving a southern-Tulsa-metro customer base that quietly built the market out from under the city's central scene.

 The cluster didn't appear by plan.
 It grew organically over the past decade as operators set up where their actual customers already lived, real-estate costs stayed reasonable, and a southern-metro audience that didn't want to drive into Tulsa for a bag of coffee turned out to be deeper than anyone expected.
 The result is a working bench of programs that punch well above the usual suburb-to-city ratio in US specialty coffee.